 With over 20 years of experience in providing data access to Canadian researchers, PopData is a partner in the DI Program, providing services related to data linkage, project and data management, and a secure virtual research environment.

-This webinar will provide an overview of the Program and partnership, outline the data available, the access process and end with a Q and A session.
+This webinar will provide an overview of the Program and partnership, outline the data available and the access process.

 Kim McGrail is a Professor in the UBC School of Population and Public Health and Centre for Health Services and Policy Research, Director of Research for UBC Health, and Scientific Director of Population Data BC and Health Data Research Network Canada.